 - The pulp is deposited in a mesh filter basket.
-Unfortunately, the efficiency rapidly decreases when used over a long period (the mesh filter basket needs to be cleaned with the disinfectant once every two months).
+Unfortunately, the efficiency rapidly decreases over a long period (the mesh filter basket needs to be cleaned with disinfectant once every two months).

 We’ll be fair and present you with the advantages as well.
 Some of them are listed below: